jeanmmiguel/Scripts-Security-Information/README.md

 # Scripts-Segurança-da-Informação
-Alguns scripts em python e shell script
+Some scripts in python and shell script for Security Information